 There He is…

-“Emmanuel”– God WITH us.
-Lying in the hay awaiting patiently, unconditionally, anxiously for our arrival.
+“Immanuel”– God WITH us.
+Lying in the hay awaiting patiently, unconditionally, anxiously, for our arrival.

 Who will kneel at His side and bow down to receive His Holy Unending Merciful Love?